American Civil Liberties Union v. Ashcroft

 American Civil Liberties Union v.
-Ashcroft (filed April 9, 2004 in the United States) is a lawsuit filed on behalf of a formerly unknown Internet Service Provider (ISP) owner by the American Civil Liberties Union against the U.S. federal government.
+Ashcroft (filed April 9, 2004 in the United States) is a lawsuit filed on behalf of a formerly unknown Internet Service Provider (ISP) company under the pseudonym John Doe, Inc. by the American Civil Liberties Union against the U.S. federal government, by the Department of Justice under former U.S. Attorney General John Ashcroft.

 In 2010, it was revealed that John Doe was in fact Nicholas Merrill of Calyx Internet Access.
 Merrill was subject to National Security Letters (NSLs) from the Federal Bureau of Investigation requiring the release of private information and under a gag order forbidding any public discussion of the issues.
 In September 2004, Judge Victor Marrero of the United States District Court for the Southern District of New York struck down the NSL provisions of the USA PATRIOT Act.
 This prompted Congress to amend the law to allow limited judicial review of NSLs, and prompted the government to appeal the case to the United States Court of Appeals for the Second Circuit.
 The appeal was dismissed by Doe I v.
 Gonzales, 449 F.3d 415 (2d Cir.
 2006) because Congress amended Section 2709 in the USA PATRIOT Improvement and Reauthorization Act of 2005.

 On the recommendation of the Second Circuit, the district court considered the amended law in 2007, in Doe v.
 Gonzales.
 On September 6, 2007, Judge Marrero struck down the NSL provision of the revised Act, ruling that even with limited judicial review granted in the amended law, it was still a violation of separation of powers under the United States Constitution and the First Amendment.
 This is not yet enforced, pending a possible government appeal.